chromaui/chromatic-docs/monorepos.md

 If you want to get a Chromatic PR badge for such commits (for instance, if you block merging on Chromatic builds), you can use the `--skip` CLI flag to indicate that this commit does not need to be built and tested.

-## Advanced configuration

 ### Run tests on a subset of stories

-If you are combining multiple Storybooks into one (see [above](#combine-multiple-projects-into-a-single-storybook)), but detected that only a subset of projects has changed, you can instruct Chromatic to capture and test that particular subset of stories as follows:
+If you are combining multiple Storybooks into one (see [above](#combine-multiple-projects-into-a-single-storybook)) but detect that only a subset of projects has changed, you can instruct Chromatic to capture and test that particular subset of stories as follows:

 - Recommended: Use [TurboSnap](turbosnap) to automatically only snapshot stories for which related source files have changed.
 - Use [`--only-story-files`](cli#chromatic-options) to only snapshot stories matching a glob pattern by story file name.